What is a brushless drill?

 Solid states electronics developed in the second half of the 20th century made brushless DC electric motors possible.
 These motors also known as synchronous DC motors are powered by DC electricity.

 The design of these motors is simpler than the one developed in brushed motors.
-The difference is in elimination of complicacy of transferring power from outside the motor to the rotor that’s spinning.
+The difference is in the elimination of complicacy of transferring power from outside the motor to the rotor that’s spinning.

 An electric sensor in these motors detects the angle of the rotor and controls switches that switch current through the windings.